Skip to content

 In most instances, your payment processor should already comply with PCI DSS since they process the data on your behalf, but it’s important to ask the right questions first to make sure your customers’ data will be safe.
 For questions to ask, check out this list.

-Clariti Payments
+Clariti Enterprise Payments Integration

-permitting and licensing solution, Clariti Payments offers the most flexible and cost-efficient option for Clariti users to manage payments - and it can be up and running in minutes.
+Whether you’re an existing Clariti Enterprise user, or in the market for a new, easy-to-use permitting platform, Enterprise's payments integration offers the most flexible and cost-efficient option for users to manage payments - and it can be up and running in minutes.

 Offering PCI-compliant payment processing with Paysafe, embedded refunding and voiding functionality, and centralized reporting, every payment functionality you need will be set up and ready to go from the start.
 Plus, you can save thousands (upwards of $10,000) on implementation costs since there’s minimal configuration required, and likely save on processing fees thanks to Clariti’s highly competitive transaction fees.
-Better yet, as with Clariti’s other solutions, you’ll have a single point of contact for support, so you can get answers quickly when you need them.

 Most importantly, since payments are an integral part of the permitting process, the benefit of having one go-to team for system support cannot be overstated.
 If something goes wrong, the same team that knows the ins and outs of your community portal, fees structure, and back office can also help with payments.
 They’ll be your go-to for support with all of the moving parts of your system.